 The Ultimate Guide to Project Team Collaboration

-A detailed guide to help ‘occasional project managers’ understand team collaboration and to improve their ability to communicate with it’s members
+A detailed guide to help projects understand team collaboration and improve communication with Microsoft 365

 You may have a dedicated team at your disposal for the project, or you may have to request help from members in other departments.